Zaccheroni's flair faces acid test with Japan

 As with most of the 32 coaches in Brazil, though, the acid test will be results at the finals, with Japan eyeing a first World Cup quarter-final in their fifth consecutive appearance.

-Japan have been given a favourable draw in Group C alongside Colombia, Greece and Ivory Coast, with Zaccheroni talking confidently of progression.
+Japan have been given a favorable draw in Group C alongside Colombia, Greece and Ivory Coast, with Zaccheroni talking confidently of progression.

 His contract status is a mystery and he has been linked with numerous jobs in Italy, which he has continued to downplay.

-A first last-eight appearance could help return his reputation to its previous heady heights in Italy and leave the Blue Samurai looking for his replacement for their Asian Cup defence in Australia in January
+A first last-eight appearance could help return his reputation to its previous heady heights in Italy and leave the Blue Samurai looking for his replacement for their Asian Cup defense in Australia in January.